-- Be prepared to attend the class sessions on campus.
-The days, times, and location will be listed on the web schedule, just like for other on-campus courses.
+- Be prepared to attend the class sessions.
+The days, times, and location will be listed on the web schedule.

 - You'll need access to a computer with reliable internet (high-speed internet access is recommended)·

-- Be comfortable using email, have a current email address on file in myLane, and be able to operate a browser such as Firefox or Internet Explorer.
+- Be comfortable using email, have a current email address on file in myLane, and be able to operate a browser such as Chrome, Firefox or Safari.
 Software specific to your course or program may also be required.

 - You'll access the online portion of the class through Moodle, Lane's learning management system.
-Learn more about Moodle by exploring Moodle Help for Students.
+Learn more about Moodle by exploring How to Use Moodle.
 Log in as a guest if you're not already enrolled in a Moodle course.